ThamillIndian/Personalised-Bioavailability-Based-Dietary-Insight-Engine/README.md

 ## 🎯 Project Overview

 Smart Recipe Generator is an intelligent cooking assistant that identifies ingredients from photos using AI and suggests personalized recipes with detailed instructions, nutritional information, and smart substitutions.
+Now featuring advanced nutrient bioavailability calculations and RDA (Recommended Dietary Allowance) coverage analysis.

-**Key Innovation:** Advanced fuzzy-matching algorithm that understands ingredient variations and dietary restrictions to deliver highly relevant recipe suggestions with match percentage scores.
+**Key Innovation:** Advanced fuzzy-matching algorithm that understands ingredient variations and dietary restrictions to deliver highly relevant recipe suggestions with match percentage scores, combined with scientific nutrient bioavailability adjustments based on cooking methods and lifestyle factors.

 ---